twilio-samples/cr-flowiseai/README.md

 You are now ready to call your number!

+### Optional

+There are a few Twilio Functions code samples that can be used, found in `./sample-tools`.
+This will create a 4 tools to mimic a fitness class for listing classes, booking, cancelling, and finding your upcoming classes.
+Visit this directory for more information.

 ## Deployment

 We suggest using [Fly.IO](https://fly.io/) to host your application.
 It supports long-running WebSocket connections and is free (when you signup, you have to add your credit card, but you can deploy free servers for testing purposes).